 PRDOH will enter into agreements with each eligible Entity.
-These Subrecipient Agreement (SRA) documents will ensure compliance with all CDBG-DR, HUD and applicable federal and local requirements, rules and regulations, as well as in PRDOH's objectives of the Action Plan, as amended, and adequately coordinating and monitoring all CDBG-DR related activities.
-The SRA will outline all FEMA PWs covered under the Agreement and their corresponding budget allocation and will bind eligible entities to all terms and conditions of the Program.
-Amendments will be executed as necessary for additional projects or changes in project cost or match amounts.
+These SRA documents will ensure compliance with all CDBG-DR, HUD and applicable federal and local requirements, rules and regulations, as well as in PRDOH's objectives of the Action Plan, as amended, and adequately coordinating and monitoring all CDBG-DR related activities.
+The SRA will bind eligible entities to all terms and conditions of the Program.
 Language in the SRA will outline specific CDBG-DR Program requirements and payment processes and shall serve to duly inform subrecipients of additional documentation required to verify project compliance.